 Soft, moist, and rich all at the same time, this Banana Cake might just be the best dessert I’ve ever had!
 Studded with pieces of juicy pineapple and coated in tangy cream cheese frosting, today’s cake is a thing of absolute beauty and undeniable deliciousness!
-If you love this, you will also love this Italian Cream Cake, Hummingbird Cake and this amazing Chocolate Chip Banana Bread and Banana Bread.

 I love a good banana cake.
 Not banana bread or pudding or cupcake, but banana cake.
 Don’t misunderstand, I love all those things but there’s just something so unique about this tender and moist variation.

 As much as I love a fluffy banana cake, I love it that much more when it’s smothered in cream cheese frosting!
 The contrast between the tender crumb of the cake and the creamy frosting is truly to die for.